mayurbhandary/rippledmon/README.md

 $ cd rippledmon
 $ docker-compose up
 ```
+Note: you can use the -d flag in the docker-compose command to run it in the background.

 2. Add the [insight] stanza to your rippled.cfg file, and restart your rippled server.